At a Glance

 The Ozark Villas at the Shell Knob Senior Center and residential housing complex is a collection of 32 duplex units and 32 single-family homes.
-Discharge of its 12,000 gallons per day system is to the nearby, environmentally sensitive Table Rock Lake.
+The wastewater system, which holds 12,000 gallons per day, is discharged to the environmentally sensitive Table Rock Lake.
 Because of very real concerns with phosphorus, the Missouri Department of Natural Resources required a phosphorus limit of 0.5 mg/liter.
 Reaching these low levels had never before been achieved in Missouri through the use of a small wastewater treatment system.